Blood sugar level: Regulation

 These hormones are secreted from pancreatic islets (bundles of endocrine tissues), of which there are four types: alpha (A) cells, beta (B) cells, Delta (D) cells and F cells.
 Glucagon is secreted from alpha cells, while insulin is secreted by beta cells.
 Together they regulate the blood-glucose levels through negative feedback, a process where the end product of one reaction stimulates the beginning of another reaction.
 In blood-glucose levels, insulin lowers the concentration of glucose in the blood.
 The lower blood-glucose level (a product of the insulin secretion) triggers glucagon to be secreted, and repeats the cycle.

 In order for blood glucose to be kept stable, modifications to insulin, glucagon, epinephrine and cortisol are made.
-Each of these hormones has a different responsibility to keep blood glucose regulated; when blood sugar is too high, insulin tells muscles to take up excess glucose for storage.
-Glucagon responds to too low of a blood glucose level; it informs the tissue to produce more glucose.
-Epinephrine prepares the muscles and respiratory system for activity in the case of a "fight and flight" response.
+Each of these hormones has a different responsibility to keep blood glucose regulated; when blood sugar is too high, insulin tells muscles to take up excess glucose for storage in the form of glycogen.
+Glucagon responds to too low of a blood glucose level; it informs the tissue to release some glucose from the glycogen stores.
+Epinephrine prepares the muscles and respiratory system for activity in the case of a "fight or flight" response.
 Lastly, cortisol supplies the body with fuel in times of heavy stress.

 Abnormalities

 High blood sugar

 If blood sugar levels remain too high the body suppresses appetite over the short term.
 Long-term hyperglycemia causes many health problems including heart disease, cancer, eye, kidney, and nerve damage.

 Blood sugar levels above 16.7 mmol/L (300 mg/dL) can cause fatal reactions.
 Ketones will be very high (a magnitude higher than when eating a very low carbohydrate diet) initiating ketoacidosis.
-The Mayo Clinic recommends emergency room treatment above 16.7mmol/L (300mg/dL) blood glucose.
+The ADA (American Diabetes Association) recommends seeing a doctor if blood glucose reaches 13.3 mmol/L (240 mg/dL), and it is recommended to seek emergency treatment at 15 mmol/L (270 mg/dL) blood glucose if Ketones are present.
 The most common cause of hyperglycemia is diabetes.
 When diabetes is the cause, physicians typically recommend an anti-diabetic medication as treatment.
 From the perspective of the majority of patients, treatment with an old, well-understood diabetes drug such as metformin will be the safest, most effective, least expensive, and most comfortable route to managing the condition.
 Treatment will vary for the distinct forms of Diabetes and can differ from person to person based on how they are reacting to treatment.
 Diet changes and exercise implementation may also be part of a treatment plan for diabetes.

 Some medications may cause a rise in blood sugars of diabetics, such as steroid medications, including cortisone, hydrocortisone, prednisolone, prednisone, and dexamethasone.